cnjboards/EMV3_SensespV3/README.md

 <img src="https://github.com/user-attachments/assets/8523d30d-3f78-414c-9345-2c325a261c58" width="450" height="350">

 This repository contains example code for an Marine Engine Monitor based on SensEsp V3 and CNJBoards EMV3 hardware.
 EMV3 is based on a ESP32-WROOM-32 module so the software could easily be adapted to most ESP32 based designs.
 Schematics of the EMV3 are provided for reference.
+More information on the EMV3 hardware can be found here https://www.tindie.com/products/cnjboards/engine-monitor-lite-nmea2000can-bus/

 This code base has examples of a SensEspV3 application with:
 - high speed digital input for RPM measurement